nworb999/public-experiment-1/README.md

 ## reflections

-debugging was a pain with unfamiliar code should have started with all layers (api, domain model, frontend/backend services) then added game logic + p5.js draw logic should have realized sooner that chatGPT was not going to be an option without $$$ created issues with async handling that never got resolved but will have to be considered (waiting to store memories for the conversation results)
+* debugging was a pain with unfamiliar code
+* I should have started with all layers stubbed out (api, domain model, frontend/backend services) then added game logic + p5.js draw logic
+* I should have realized sooner that chatGPT was not going to be an option without $$$ or setting up ollama on the shared server (which required a lot of cleanup)
+* I created issues with async handling + p5.js that never got resolved but will have to be considered (waiting to store memories for the conversation results)

 ## debugging